-The company has a well-resourced Research & Development department which is focused on the implementation of custom processing projects and the development of new products and technologies and is also able to leverage R&D resource from its parent company in France.
+The company has a well-resourced Research & Development department which is focussed on the implementation of custom processing projects and the development of new products and technologies and is also able to leverage R&D resources from its parent company in France.

-Environmental, Social, and Governance (ESG) issues have become increasingly important for the Chemical producers in the drive for a net-zero carbon future and Seqens Custom Specialties is committed to making sustainable development and ESG a priority.
-In support of this we have extensive programs in 3 key areas:

-- continuing the decarbonization of our activities; - reducing our environmental footprint, especially air emissions, water effluent and solid wastes; and - focusing on responsible purchasing channels and on natural resources preservation.
+Corporate Social Responsibility ("CSR") has become increasingly important for Chemical producers in the drive for a net-zero carbon future and Seqens Custom Specialties is committed to making sustainable development and ESG a priority.
+In support of this we have extensive programs in 3 key areas:- continuing the decarbonization of our activities, reducing our environmental footprint, especially air emissions, water effluent and solid wastes and focusing on responsible purchasing channels and on natural resources preservation.